 Since our roots are as a woodworking shop, most of our tables are made of wood.
 (We also use lots of other materials – see the other FAQs for more information.)
 Wood comes in three types: solids, veneers, and engineered panels.
 All of these come from a tree.
 After felling, logs are processed into chunks of solid lumber, or sliced into thin sheets of veneer.
 Some parts of the log are unsuitable for either lumber or veneers – these are made into engineered boards, which we use for the internal structure of the table.
 Each type of wood is best used for a particular task:

 - Solid wood: We use solids in places where we need to cut a complex shape, carve a molding, and wherever a piece is likely to be banged during its ordinary use.
 For conference tables, that means the edge of the table and parts of the base.

-We apply a solid wood edge to all of our table tops, to keep the veneers from being damaged.
-Table bases are made from either a combination of solids and veneers, or, for lower cost, entirely of plywood and MDF.
+We apply a solid wood edge to all of our table tops to keep the veneers from being damaged.
+Table bases are made from either a combination of solids and veneers, or, for a lower cost, entirely of plywood and MDF.

 Yes, we can.
 We’ve made hundreds of dining tables from solid wood:

 And we also make tables from large slabs, leaving the natural edges in place:

 But solid wood is not best for every situation.
 Solid panels larger than 4’x 8’ are prone to warping and cracking, because the wood changes size in response to weather changes.
 Accommodating that movement requires careful consideration.
 It’s risky to ship solid top tables to very dry environments (looking at you, Arizona.)
 It can also be difficult to incorporate a lot of power/data equipment into solid tops.
 We will discuss the particulars of your situation to see whether solids or veneers are best.
 All we want is for the table to be as well built and durable as it can be.